You Don't Know Love (Editors song)

 "You Don't Know Love" is a song by British post-punk revival band Editors and features on their 2009 album, In This Light and On This Evening.
 It was released on 25 January 2010 as the second single from the album.

-The promotional video for the song was shot in Poland (Alchemia Club in Cracow) and features Damien Jalet and Alexandra Gilbert.
+The promotional video for the song was shot in Poland (Alchemia Club in Kraków) and features Damien Jalet and Alexandra Gilbert.